 Always turn the brush off when you move to a bare floor surface.
 Leaving the brush on can damage the floor and will scatter the dust, dirt and debris you’re trying to remove.
 If you’re using an upright or other vacuum that doesn’t let you turn off the rotating brush, use an accessory floor brush attached to the hose.

 Vacuum from the Top Down

-Vacuum form the top down, just like you dust.
+Vacuum from the top down, just like you dust.
 Start with your window treatments, then the furniture, then the floor.
 As you clean, your general movement and the exhaust of the vacuum, can stir up and spread dirt and dust around that will settle at the lowest point.
 Once you’re ready to vacuum the floor, do hard floor surfaces before the carpet.
 If you walk on a dirty floor and then on the carpet, you’ll add dirt to the carpet you just cleaned.

 Follow the Carpet or Flooring Manufacturer’s Care Instructions